Brett a'Court: Work

 A'Court was runner-up and winner of the Hugo Charitable Trust Award in Waikato Museum's 2021 National Contemporary Art Award, for Rua Kēnana and Pinepine Te Rika’s descent from Mt Maungapōhatu, which depicts the historical Māori prophet Rua Kēnana and his wife Pinepine Te Rika at the sacred mountain in Te Urewera.

 In his 2022 solo show, Shadow of the Epiphany, also at the Hangar Gallery, a'Court continued to explore Christian mysticism and iconography, incorporating his research into the histories of Māori prophets from the Taranaki region's Ringatu and Ratana movements, and others.
 Many of the works were painted on stretched woollen blankets, which reference British colonisation's "disease, infestation, inequity, technology, trade, but also warmth and comfort".

+A’Court’s 2024 solo exhibition Kings, Saints and Prophets – Kingi, Hunga, Tapu me nga Poropiti was made up of 11 woollen blanket portraits of historic Māori prophets and leaders, and explored their inner lives that were shaped by traditional and Christian principles, and their service to people through peace, love and reconciliation.

+His 2025 solo show, Revelations and Regrets (Aotearoa New Zealand in the mid-19th century) featured people and stories from an era of significant change and conflict, which "saw the beginning of the New Zealand Wars, and the rise of Māori prophets and the spread of many political movements combining Christianity and Māori spirituality" as well as "excessive logging, forests being cleared for farming and the decline of native wildlife".

 Personal life

 A'Court has lived at his home studio in Waipu, with his wife Rachel, since they married in 1995.
 They have two children.